Why, How and Where of Delays in Software Security Patch Management: An Empirical Investigation in the Healthcare Sector: Findings

 \textit{Definition of compliance policies}, for example, the standards imposed by the security team to reboot every legacy server even if there are no patches, and developing contingency plans in cases of failures appeared beneficial in mitigating the risk of delays caused by the erroneous patches. \\

-Patch pre-requisites such as the registry changes and preparation package installation represent preconditions that needed to be set up for the patch to take effect during the deployment.
-As a strategy to avoid possible delays resulting from the runtime errors hindering patch deployment due to missing pre-requisites and delays in manual configurations associated with the pre-requisites, the BT1 team performed an \textit{investigation of pre-requisites} for the patches released every month as a separate task during patch testing. \begin{quoting} \textit{\emph{[Subject - Registry key missing for Knowledge Base (KB) ID [n] (LDAP)]} \\ ``2/10/20 - Patches not installed on [servers s1 and s2] due to missing a registry key.
+Patch prerequisites such as the registry changes and preparation package installation represent preconditions that needed to be set up for the patch to take effect during the deployment.
+As a strategy to avoid possible delays resulting from the runtime errors hindering patch deployment due to missing prerequisites and delays in manual configurations associated with the prerequisites, the BT1 team performed an \textit{investigation of prerequisites} for the patches released every month as a separate task during patch testing. \begin{quoting} \textit{\emph{[Subject - Registry key missing for Knowledge Base (KB) ID [n] (LDAP)]} \\ ``2/10/20 - Patches not installed on [servers s1 and s2] due to missing a registry key.
 [P1-BT1] to check settings and apply where missing."} - Win, Task ID 24 \\ \end{quoting}

-In preparing the machines for patch deployment and avoid potential delays arising from complexities of patches due to patch dependencies, the practitioners dedicated a specific time to \textit{identify and modify the dependencies and configurations} during patch testing.
+In preparing the machines for patch deployment and avoiding potential delays arising from complexities of patches due to patch dependencies, the practitioners dedicated a specific time to \textit{identifying and modifying the dependencies and configurations} during patch testing.
 For example, they created patch clusters based on the patch similarity and configured the group settings, also known as Group Policy Object (GPO), to reduce time spent on manual configurations on individual patches.